mintoleda/InboxOrganizer/README.md

   - Delete `token.json` to re-authenticate if needed.
 - Ollama/model not available:
   - Make sure the Ollama service is running (`ollama serve` if you run it manually).
-  - Pull the model: `ollama pull mistral`.
+  - Pull the model: `ollama pull llama3.1:8b`.
   - If running on a non-default host/port, set `OLLAMA_HOST`.
 - Gmail API permission errors:
   - Ensure the OAuth consent screen is configured and the Gmail API is enabled.